faisalhasnain/meteor-basic-app/README.md

       meteor npm start
       ```

-  Yay! 🎉 You got an app running at http://localhost:3000
+  Yay! 🎉 You got the app running at http://localhost:3000